saucelabs/saucectl-espresso-example/examples/README.md

 # saucectl espresso examples

-Here we have a list additional examples that cover more complicated setups.
+Here we have a list of additional examples that cover more complicated setups.

 | Example | Description |
 | ------- | ----------- |